Links on Android Authority may earn us a commission. Learn more.

 Spotify might still be the biggest music streaming platform in the world, but Apple Music is now nipping at its heels.
-In just five years it’s grown to over 70 million subscribers, and after largely replacing iTunes in 2019 it’s become an even bigger part of Apple’s subscription service push.
+Since launching in 2015, it’s grown to nearly 80 million subscribers.
+And after largely replacing iTunes in 2019, it’s become an even bigger part of Apple’s subscription service push.

-Unlike some of Apple’s other offerings like Apple TV Plus, the platform is available on more than just Apple devices.
+Unlike some of Apple’s other offerings, the platform is available on more than just Apple devices.
 It also has aspirations far beyond just music streaming, with the budget and vision to make that future a reality.

 So what is Apple Music and is it worth a subscription?
 Keep reading for everything you need to know about the platform, from features and pricing to its biggest competitors.
 You can also start your free trial right away by clicking the button below.